glasnt/talks/2018_06_PyConTW/slides.md

 The thing is, I don't knwo what's going to happen

+There's a lot I don't know about emoji

 I don't know how emoji will continue to evolve

 ---